 D4 Comply with relevant codes of conduct and practice

 To become a Chartered Environmentalist, you must first become a member of one of our 25 Licensed Bodies.
 Each of these are licensed to award CEnv status to members who fit the above criteria.
 Fees charged for membership each of the Licensed Bodies vary, and can typically be found through their website.
 Registration fees start from £84, with subscription rates starting at £42.

 Registration and links to the relevant CEnv pages are listed below for each Licensed Body.
 Note that the prices shown are correct as of August 2018.

 2. Speak to your Licensed Body about becoming a CEnv

-Click on the links in the list above to view the Chartered Environmentalist page of each website.
-This will direct you on how to proceed with your application within their organisation.
+Click on the links in the list above to find out more about each Licensed Body.
+This will provide useful information on which body might be right for you, as well as details to contact them.
+They will then be able to direct you on how to proceed with your application within their organisation.